likaigelikaige/esg_hdl/README.md

 ### Command description
 - `set`.
 Set parameter to a specific value.
 The value is expressed in integer decimal notation with a possible -k suffix representing x1000 multiplier.
 If -k suffix is used, a dot may be inserted in the number.
 As an example request suppose one sets parameter `freq` to a value of 12500:
 ``\`set-freq:12.5k;``.
 User can define a parameter read-only and set limits within which the value is considered valid.
 It is described later.
 - `get`.
 Readout parameter's value.
-The returned number will always be an integer and will be appended with `units` Each request starts with a \` symbol and ends with a ;.
+The returned number will always be an integer and will be appended with `units`.
+Ex.: `\`get-freq; will should be replied with ``freq:12500Hz;`
+- `exec`.
+Execute
+Each request starts with a \` symbol and ends with a ;.
 Each reply starts with > and ends with ;.

-# Usage
+## Usage
 To use the protocol, information about custom parameters must be provided.
-The parameters are application-speific and thus are not provided here.
+The parameters are application-specific and thus are not provided here.
 User must specify register addresses in `p10_reg_defines.sv` and initialize parameter info ROM in `p10_reg_rom.sv`.
 These two files should be located at `../src/verilog`
 ## Register definition sample
 p10_reg_defines.sv
 ```
-parameter ADDR_FOO = 0;
+parameter ADDR_FREQ = 0;
 parameter ADDR_BAR = 1;
 parameter ADDR_NYA = 2;
 ```